sakshipandey0511/SVM-support-Vector-Machine-/README.md

 # SVM-support-Vector-Machine-
-Support Vector Machine (SVM) is a powerful supervised machine learning algorithm used primarily for classification and regression tasks.
-It works by finding an optimal decision boundary, called a hyperplane, that maximally separates data points into different classes, thus achieving robust classification and generalization.
+This project demonstrates the implementation and understanding of Support Vector Machine (SVM), a powerful supervised machine learning algorithm used for both classification and regression tasks.

 # 📘 Support Vector Machine (SVM)